-In general, the Company sees significant market potential for its oral health screening tests and intends to pursue distribution and licencing opportunities.
-Commercial business development is 3a's primary goal for 2023.
+In general, the Company sees significant market potential for its oral health screening tests and intends to pursue distribution and licensing opportunities with established diagnostic market participants.

-Psychedelic Pharmaceutical Production and Formulation
+Psychedelic Pharmaceutical Production and Drug Formulation

-BioNxt is focused on development of a psychedelic production and formulation business with clinical validation as the final intended step in the commercialization process.
-The Company's psychedelic (and former cannabis R&D) programs in Canada are carried out through Xphyto Laboratories Corp., a wholly owned Alberta subsidiary, and in collaboration with the University of Alberta ("UoA").
-The Company is focused on the industrial scale synthesis of pharmaceutical-grade mescaline for therapeutic use.
-Psychedelic programs in Germany are carried out through Vektor, a wholly owned German subsidiary.
+BioNxt has developed a psychedelic production and formulation business with clinical validation as the final intended step in the commercialization process.
+The Company's psychedelic programs in Canada are carried out through XPhyto Laboratories Corp., a wholly owned Alberta subsidiary, and in collaboration with the University of Alberta ("UoA").

-On June 8, 2021, the Company announced that its mescaline synthesis program is on schedule having completed lab set up, preliminary synthesis, modified synthesis, and initial batch production.
-On February 22, 2022, BioNxt announced the development of a repeatable two-step reaction process with a mescaline yield greater than 60 per cent and purity exceeding 99 per cent, which is ideal for clinical use.
+On June 8, 2021, the Company announced that its mescaline synthesis program is on schedule having completed lab set up, preliminary synthesis, modified synthesis and initial batch production.
+On February 22, 2022, BioNxt announced the development of a repeatable two-step reaction process with a mescaline yield greater than 60% and purity exceeding 99%, which is ideal for clinical use.
 Analytical methods were developed and validated and, to date, approximately 60 grams of GMP-grade mescaline has been manufactured for clinical trial evaluation.
-The Company is currently focused on drug delivery and Phase I clinical trial planning.
+The Company is reviewing Phase I clinical trial opportunities.

-In addition to GMP mescaline synthesis, drug delivery, and clinical evaluation, the Canadian operations are also focused on the design and synthesis of novel second-generation psychedelic analogues.
-The company has successfully developed and manufactured two promising novel compounds with properties designed to increase bioavailability.
+In addition to GMP mescaline synthesis, drug delivery and clinical evaluation, the Canadian operations are also focused on the design and synthesis of novel second-generation psychedelic analogues.
+The Company has successfully developed and manufactured two promising novel compounds with properties designed to increase bioavailability.
 Intellectual-property-related information will be disclosed in due course.